emptycoder/shape-fp/docs/list.md

 ## first

-To return the optional first item of the list, call the `first` method.
+The `first` method returns the optional first item of the `List` instance.

 ```typescript
 assert.isTrue(list([]).first().isEmpty())